 In the early 1990s, Keith Kindade and Judy McGee set out to find a way to make a positive impact on the world.
 One day, they passed a big cat sanctuary while driving, and Keith insisted that they stop and visit.
 Even though they both loved animals, Judy was hesitant, because big cats were often kept in deplorable conditions 20+ years ago.
 They stopped anyway, and as Judy expected, the cats did not have much at all.
 The animals resided in small cages with concrete floors and no enrichment.
 Keith and Judy knew the animals deserved better and immediately offered assistance to the sanctuary.

-For many years Keith and Judy provided funding to the sanctuary, and eventually they were asked to serve on the board.
-Sadly, they never say any improvements for the animals despite their efforts and financial assistance.
+For many years Keith and Judy provided funding to the sanctuary, and eventually, they were asked to serve on the board.
+Sadly, they did not see improvements for the animals despite their efforts and financial assistance.
 They knew it was wrong to support an operation that did not make the animals a priority, so they resigned from the board and withdrew their support.

 National Tiger Sanctuary has been an active participant in legislation that protects animals.
 We have lobbied against everything from puppy mills to exotic animals as backyard pets.
 One of the most important pieces of legislation we have participated in is the Large Carnivore Act.
 This vital bill put in place the first regulations for the big cat ownership our home state of Missouri.
-Previous to this law, there were no housing, veterinary, or care requirements associated with owning a big cat in your backyard.
+Prior to this law, there were no housing, veterinary, or care requirement associated the private ownership of big cats.
 The next step in our legislative efforts in Missouri will be to pass a bill that prohibits private ownership of exotic animals.

 Cub Handling, known Pay To Play, has always been an important issue for National Tiger Sanctuary.
 Sadly, Pay To Play operations rip cubs from their mother shortly after birth and use them as photo props for tourist.
 Although they may hide behind the guise of conversation or education,